Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Conclusion

 \section{Conclusion}

 Our paper offers a fresh approach to combine machine learning with integer programming to solve location-routing problems.
-The proposed model, NEO-LRP, is a generic solution framework that first approximates the (difficult-to-compute) vehicle routing cost associated with each open facility using a sparse neural surrogate and then embeds this surrogate into an easy-to-solve MIP model.
-A key benefit of our model is that it can avoid potentially costly, time consuming, and complex implementations that are typical of the state-of-the-art heuristics while also being able to generalize to problems with other types of side constraints.
-Our experiments showed that NEO-LRP can achieve high-quality solutions quickly, especially for larger instances.
-In terms of the future work, our methodology can be extended in several directions.
-While the current neural network training focuses on minimizing test error, incorporating a ranking-preserving loss function could help identify promising solutions that might be overestimated and prematurely discarded during the neural-embedded optimization.
+Our proposed NEO-LRP approach first approximates the vehicle routing cost associated with each open facility using a sparse neural surrogate and then embeds this surrogate into an easy-to-solve MIP model for location-allocation decisions.
+A key benefit of our framework is that it avoids potentially costly, time-consuming, and complex implementations that are typical of state-of-the-art heuristics while also being able to generalize to very large problems with other types of side constraints.
+Our experiments across four benchmark sets showed that NEO-LRP can achieve high-quality solutions quickly and scales well to larger instances with up to 600 customers.

+In terms of future work, our methodology can be extended in several directions.
+While the current neural network training focuses on minimizing prediction error, incorporating a ranking-preserving loss function could help identify promising solutions that might be overestimated and prematurely discarded during the neural-embedded optimization.
 This approach would ensure the correct ordering of solution costs even when absolute predictions are not highly accurate.
-Another promising direction is to investigate the potential of the method in addressing other applications, involving integrated planning and scheduling decisions.
+Another direction is to investigate alternative neural architectures for the graph transformer regressor to improve solution quality while maintaining computational efficiency.
+Finally, the modular design of NEO-LRP allows for extension to other location-routing variants such as the Multi-Depot VRP and Two-Echelon CVRP and the integration of additional constraints, including time windows, fleet heterogeneity, or environmental considerations, making it adaptable to a wider range of real-world logistics settings.